 Backed by Trump, Republican John Cox is a force in California governor race

-Republican businessman John Cox is shaking up the gubernatorial contest in liberal California, as he enjoys a strong position in the polls and the full-throated endorsment of President Trump ahead of next week's primary.
+Republican businessman John Cox is shaking up the gubernatorial contest in liberal California, as he enjoys a strong position in the polls and the full-throated endorsement of President Trump ahead of next week's primary.

 “California has a rare opportunity to turn things around and solve its high crime, high tax, problems -- along with so many others,” Trump tweeted on Memorial Day, 10 days after first endorsing Cox.
 “On June 5th, vote for GOP Gubernatorial Candidate JOHN COX, a really good and highly competent man.
 He’ll Make California Great Again!”